qtc-de/container-arsenal/car/resources/containers/php/README.md

 Downloadable files and *php* scripts need to be placed in one of the resource folders (`~/arsenal/php/public` or `~/arsenal/php/private`).
 The `public` folder is accessible via *HTTP(S)* without any restrictions.
 The `private` folder requires *Basic authentication* using a password that is randomly generated at container startup.
+To prevent some dangerous mistakes, the container binds only to localhost per default.
+You need to modify your `car.toml` or set the corresponding `car_http_port` and `car_https_port` environment variables to expose it to other interfaces.

 ### Example Usage